sounkou-bioinfo/hellomojo/README.md

 Only `UnsafePointer` types and scalar Int/Float types are currently supported.
 This is quite brittle now.

-**Note**: This requires Mojo to be installed via `mojo_install()` first.
-The installation downloads ~1GB of dependencies, so it’s not run in this README by default.

 ## Limitations to investigate

-The package now offers two approaches: the original pixi-based static compilation and a new dynamic compilation system using Python virtual environments.
-For static compilation, we use pixi to get Mojo binaries, but installing this on the R Windows toolchain is not straightforward.
+The package now offers two approaches: the original pixi-based static compilation and a dynamic compilation system using Python virtual environments.
+For compilation at installation time, we use pixi to get Mojo binaries, but installing this on the R Windows toolchain is not straightforward.
 We should consider using uv or creating an R package that installs pixi.
 Moreover, Windows support could not be added to the current pixi workspace (because Mojo only supports WSL).
 This package should work fine on Unix systems.

 The dynamic compilation approach (`mojo_compile()`) provides a more lightweight alternative that only requires a Python virtual environment